-On the occasion of me attending an episode of the Norwegian popsci TV series "Schrödingers katt" about miracle fruit I post two entries on miracle fruit and its key constituent miraculin.
+On the occasion of me attending an episode of the Norwegian popsci TV series "Schrödingers katt" (and YouTube) about miracle fruit I post two entries on miracle fruit and its key constituent miraculin.
 The first post describes a tasting of miracle fruit with a number of sour foods.
 The second post below is a collection of facts about miracle fruit based on research literature.
 Part 2:2 below is divided into the following main topics:

 - Miracle fruit/berry - properties